 Cut the nail straight across using clippers or special baby scissors, or use a nail file to keep your baby's nails reasonably short.
 Trim them frequently to prevent unintentional scratches.

-Do not take your baby's temperature unless she feels warm or is acting sick.
+You do not need to take your baby's temperature unless he/she feels warm or is acting sick.
 A rectal temperature is the most accurate.
 First, lubricate the end of the rectal thermometer with petroleum jelly.
 Then have your child lie stomach down on your lap and carefully insert the thermometer about 1 inch into the rectum.
 Never force it.
 Press the buttocks together to hold the thermometer in place for 2 minutes.
 If the temperature is above 100.3° F, call your doctor.
 Do not give Tylenol or Motrin before seeing a doctor.

 Always put your child to sleep on his back in a crib or bassinet.
 This is because studies have shown an increased risk of Sudden Infant Death Syndrome (SIDS) in babies who sleep on their bellies.
 Avoid use of pillows, blankets, or stuffed animals in the crib.
 Babies who sleep with their parents, or whose parents smoke, are also at an increased risk for SIDS or accidental suffocation.

 Never shake a baby no matter how angry or frustrated you feel.
 Shaking can cause brain damage or death.
 Try feeding, burping, changing the diaper, offering a pacifier, taking the baby for a walk or car ride, or enlisting the help of family or friends.
 If these ideas don't work, call your doctor.